implydata/druid-public/docs/tutorials/tutorial-batch.md

 }
 ```

-This spec will create a datasource named "wikipedia".
+This spec will create a datasource named "koalas".

 From the task view, click on `Submit task` and select `Raw JSON task`.